Best Meeting Time: Singapore to Dubai

 Tips for Scheduling Across Singapore and Dubai

-- July and August in Dubai often mean skeleton staffing due to significant expatriate departures; confirm attendance before sending invites.
+- July and August in Dubai often mean skeleton staff; schedule significant calls outside this window or confirm attendance explicitly in advance.

 Public Holidays and Working Weeks